 Plosker GL, Noble S. Cidofovir: a review of its use in cytomegalovirus retinitis in patients with AIDS.
 Drugs 1999; 58: 325-45.
 PubMed Citation (Review of efficacy and safety of cidofovir for CMV retinitis in HIV-infected patients; nephrotoxicity is the major dose-limiting adverse effect; no mention of hepatotoxicity or ALT elevations during therapy).

 Biron KK.
 Antiviral drugs for cytomegalovirus diseases.
 Antiviral Research 2006; 71: 154-63.
-PubMed Citation (Review of CMV infection and disease and the drugs used in its treatment; cidofovir, ganciclovir , foscarnet, and acyclovir; no mention of hepatotoxicity).
+PubMed Citation (Review of CMV infection and the drugs used to treat it, including cidofovir, ganciclovir, foscarnet and acyclovir, does not mention ALT elevations or hepatotoxicity).

 Drugs for non-HIV viral infections.
 Treat Guidel Med Lett 2007; 5: 59-70.
 PubMed Citation (Review of status of non-antiretroviral antiviral agents for prevention and treatment of herpes, varicella-zoster, cytomegalovirus, influenza A and B, and hepatitis B and C; no mention of liver-related side effects for cidofovir).